zonneplan/KiBot/README.md

         - `columns`: [list(dict)|list(string)] List of columns to display.
                      Can be just the name of the field.
           * Valid keys:
+            - `comment`: [string=''] Used as explanation for this column.
+The XLSX output uses it.
             - `field`: [string=''] Name of the field to use for this column.
             - `join`: [list(string)|string=''] List of fields to join to this column.
+            - `level`: [number=0] Used to group columns.
+The XLSX output uses it to collapse columns.
             - `name`: [string=''] Name to display in the header.
 The field is used when empty.
         - `component_aliases`: [list(list(string))] A series of values which are considered to be equivalent for the part name.
                                Each entry is a list of equivalen names.
 Example: ['c', 'c_small', 'cap' ]